rafa1510/rafa1510/README.md

-### Hi there 👋
+### Hi! 👋
-Hi!
 My name is Rafael Cestti but you can call me Rafa 🙂 Welcome to my profile!

 I am from Miami currently studying Finance at Florida International University, however I am transitioning to the tech industry and planning to get a Computer Science degree in the future.